Bayesian Inference of Neutron Star Properties in $f(Q)$ Gravity Using NICER Observations: Boundary Conditions and Equation of State

 The integration is initiated at the stellar center, where regularity imposes the boundary conditions

-The central pressure $p_c$ is determined from a realistic tabulated equation of state (EoS).
-In this work, we adopt the density-dependent relativistic mean-field DDME2 EoS \cite{Lalazissis:2005de}, which provides a consistent relation between pressure and energy density.
+The central pressure $P_c$ is determined from a realistic tabulated equation of state (EoS).
+In this work, we adopt the density-dependent relativistic mean-field DDME2 EoS \citep{Lalazissis:2005de}, which provides a consistent relation between pressure and energy density.
 The central energy density $\varepsilon_c$ is varied over the range $100$--$1700~\mathrm{MeV\,fm^{-3}}$, corresponding to several times the nuclear saturation density.

-For a given $\varepsilon_c$, the modified TOV equations are integrated radially outward with a fixed step size $\Delta r = 0.01~\mathrm{km}$ until the pressure vanishes, $p(R)=0$, which defines the stellar surface at radius $R$.
+For a given $\varepsilon_c$, the modified TOV equations are integrated radially outward with a fixed step size $\Delta r = 0.01~\mathrm{km}$ until the pressure vanishes, $P(R)=0$, which defines the stellar surface at radius $R$.
 The total gravitational mass is then obtained as $M = m(R)$.
-To ensure a physically consistent global solution, the central value of the metric function $\nu(r_0)$ is determined using a shooting method: the trial value of $\nu(r_0)$ is iteratively adjusted until the interior solution matches smoothly to the exterior Schwarzschild spacetime at the surface, satisfying
+To ensure a physically consistent global solution, the central value of the metric function $\nu(r_0)$ is determined using a shooting method: the trial value of $\nu(r_0)$ is iteratively adjusted until the interior solution matches smoothly to the exterior Schwarzschild spacetime at the surface, satisfying $e^{\nu(R)} = e^{-\lambda(R)}$ .
 Repeating this procedure over the full range of central energy densities yields the mass--radius relation for each $f(Q)$ model.
 This allows us to systematically assess the impact of nonmetricity-induced corrections on neutron-star structure and to compare the resulting configurations with observational constraints.